 I also had from the signature cocktail menu a sample sip of the Sparkling Blossom (prosecco, shiso schochu, elderblossom nectar, rhubarb & lemon bitters, lemon juice, with a toschi cherry in a flute, as delicate and beautiful as it sounds), a sip of the super refreshing Shiso Serious (muddled cucumber, shisho infused shochu, lemon-lime juice and soda, garnished with a cucumber), and Sempai Mojito (muddled red grapes, mint and sage, with rum, lemongrass rum and sage simple syrup- very dangerous as it comes in a pint glass and took me over the line in my happy hour libations, oops!
 The hazards of a happy hour review!).

 So we definitely… or maybe me as I pre-ordered everything but the rolls before she arrived to get happy hour prices… over-ordered.
-But at the same time, I was thrilled to see the variety of items on the happy hour menu and could have easily ordered more.
+But at the same time, I was pleased to see the variety of items on the happy hour menu and could have easily ordered more.
 I didn’t even get any sashimi because I was so tempted by all these other options!

 For happy hour there were 17 options there for food, of which more than half were vegetarian or could be vegetarian by omitting bonito flakes, one choice can even be made gluten free!
 The rest of the menu includes more of the same so that anyone with any diet can dine at Bamboo Sushi happily.
 It does get busy and has a hip, trendy vibe, so prepare your arrival/eating time accordingly.
 It’s obviously not going to be priced like a conveyor belt sushi place- but I think their cause is worth it.
 If you have the opportunity, come support this great local business with a conscience and enjoy incredible food for happy hour and dinner!